LeToNode/Play2.0-CN-doc/javaGuide/main/async/JavaAsync.md

 # Handling asynchronous results

-## Why asynchonous results?
+## Why asynchronous results?

-Until now we were able to compute the result to send to the Web client directly.
-But it is not always the case: the result can depend of an expensive computation or of a long Web service call.
+Until now, we were able to compute the result to send to the web client directly.
+This is not always the case: the result may depend of an expensive computation or on a long web service call.

-Because of the way Play 2.0 works, the action code must be as fast as possible (ie. non blocking).
+Because of the way Play 2.0 works, action code must be as fast as possible (i.e. non blocking).
 So what should we return as result if we are not yet able to compute it?
-The response is a promise of result!
+The response should be a promise of a result!

 A `Promise<Result>` will eventually be redeemed with a value of type `Result`.
-By giving a `Promise<Result>` instead if a classical `Result`, we are able to compute the result quickly without blocking anything.
-And Play will serve this result as soon as the promise is redeemed.
+By giving a `Promise<Result>` instead if a normal `Result`, we are able to compute the result quickly without blocking anything.
+Play will then serve this result as soon as the promise is redeemed.

-The Web client will be blocked while waiting for the response but nothing will be blocked on the server, and the resources can be used to serve other clients.
+The web client will be blocked while waiting for the response but nothing will be blocked on the server, and server resources can be used to serve other clients.

 ## How to create a `Promise<Result>`